MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-managed-self-service-bi.md

 ### Dependency and impact analysis

 When a shared dataset is used by many reports, those reports can exist in many workspaces.
 The [lineage view](../collaborate-share/service-data-lineage.md) helps identify and understand the downstream dependencies.
-When planning a dataset change, first perform [impact analysis](../collaborate-share/service-dataset-impact-analysis.md#perform-dataset-impact-analysis) to understand which dependent reports may require editing or testing.
+When planning a dataset change, first perform [impact analysis](../collaborate-share/service-dataset-impact-analysis.md#perform-dataset-impact-analysis) to understand which dependent reports might require editing or testing.

 ### Gateway setup